 Students are encouraged to thoroughly and comprehensively pursue their academic curriculum at Muhlenberg, a traditional liberal arts institution.

-The majority of students employ extracurricular activities including job shadowing, research, study abroad, and civic engagement to increase their educational possibilities, with more than 30% of students double majoring.
+Most students employ extracurricular activities, including job shadowing, research, study abroad, and civic engagement, to increase their educational possibilities, with more than 30% of students double majoring.

 - Culinary Institute of America Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admissions